Skip to main content

 Under Section 504 of the Rehabilitation Act, substantially limiting means being unable to perform a major life activity, or being significantly restricted as to the manner, condition, or duration under which a major life activity can be performed, in comparison to the average person.
 A major life activity means performing manual tasks, caring for oneself, seeing, hearing, walking, breathing, speaking, working and learning.

-The Policy on Student and Applicant Accommodations details the University’s provisions for student disability accommodations and related resources.
+The University of North Carolina at Chapel Hill Policy on Accommodations details the University’s provisions for student disability accommodations and related resources.

 Fundamental Alteration: The EOC will not approve an accommodation that fundamentally alters a course or academic program.
 A fundamental alteration is a change that is so significant that it alters the essential nature of the goods, services, facilities, privileges, advantages or accommodations offered.
 If an instructor or other relevant stakeholder believes a proposed accommodation will fundamentally alter the course or program, EOC will consider that perspective in the interactive process before making a determination on the approved accommodation.